jasondaicoder/WooliesXApp/README.md

 # Overview

 This repository contains the exercises for WooliesX.
+The solution requires .net core 2.0.

 ## WooliesX.Contracts
 Contains all data contracts for service and web api